“Nature is something that binds into you. What can I say? I had the experience.”

 The Living Earth – SOIL (Grade 2)

 Students work in small groups to unlock the mysteries of soil.
 What is soil?
 What lives in it?
 How is it formed?
 Why is it so important?
 There is no better way to find out then to dissect a block of earth’s soil.
 During this process, students discover that soil is really a living community.
-After a break for a healthy snack, a special “soil hike” through the forest introduces students to the parents of soil and leads to the discovery that every living thing depends on soil.
+After a break for a healthy snack, a special “soil hike” through the forest introduces students to the cycle of soil and leads to the discovery that every living thing depends on soil.
 The morning includes a stop at the soil kitchen to see if students can make a batch of soil from scratch.
 They soon discover that it is not so easy to duplicate the work of Mother Nature!

 The Nature Detective Training Program (Grade 3)